obscrivn/RBootcamp2/chapter3.md

 *** =instructions
 - You will import the csv file from the url
-- Run summary of the dataset movie_metadata
+- Run summary of the dataset **movie_data**
 - Attach your dataframe
-- Create a dataframe with movie budget over $30,000,000
+- Create a dataframe **movie.data2** with movie budget over $30,000,000
+- Examine the first 6 rows of movie.data2 (remember ther is a specific function that does that)

 *** =hint